 A cricketing history of the last 20 years.

-Felix White is cricket's flag waver.
+Felix White, for reasons often beyond him, has always been deeply in love with cricket.
 His passion for the game is at the fore on the BBC 's number one cricket podcast and 5Live show, Tailenders, which he co-presents with Greg James and Jimmy Anderson.
-It's Always Summer Somewhere is Felix's funny, heartbreaking and endlessly engaging love letter to the game of cricket.
+It's Always Summer Somewhere is his funny, heartbreaking and endlessly engaging love letter to the game.

-Felix takes us through his life growing up in South West London and describes how his story is punctuated and given meaning by cricket.
-Through his own exploits as a slow left arm spinner of 'lovely loopy stuff', to the tragic illness of his mother, life with the Macabees and his cricket redemption, Felix touches on both the comedic and the tragic in equal measure.
+Felix takes us through his life growing up in South West London and describes how his story is forever punctuated and given meaning by cricket.
+Through his own exploits as a slow left arm spinner of 'lovely loopy stuff', to the tragic illness of his mother, life with The Maccabees and his cricket redemption, Felix touches on both the comedic and the tragic in equal measure.
 Throughout, there's the ever-present roller coaster of following the England cricket team.
 The exploits of Tufnell (another bowler of 'lovely loopy stuff'), Atherton, Hussain et al, are given extra import through the eyes of a cricket-obsessed youth.
-And then, in his adult life, Felix gets to talk to them to find out what was really behind those moments that gave him and cricket fans everywhere sporting memories that would last forever.
+Felix meets them at each signposted moment to find out what was really behind those moments that gave cricket fans everywhere sporting memories that would last forever, sending the book into an exploration of grief, transgenerational displacement and how the people we've known and things we've loved culminate and take expression in our lives.

 It's Always Summer Somewhere is an incredibly honest detail of a life lived with cricket.
-It offers a sense of genuine empathy and understanding not just with cricket fans, but sports and music fans across the world, in exploring our reasons for pouring so much of the meaning of life into a game that we simply cannot control.
+It offers a sense of genuine empathy and understanding not just with cricket fans, but sports and music fans across the world, in articulating our reasons for pouring so much meaning into something that we simply cannot control.
 Culminating in the heart-stopping World Cup Final in 2019, the book finally answers that question fans have so often asked... what is it about this game?